-Your doctor may order a potassium urine test:
+Your doctor may order a potassium urine test to help diagnose certain conditions, including:

-- to diagnose a kidney disease or injury, such as medullary cystic kidney disease
+- kidney disease or injury, such as medullary cystic kidney disease

-- to diagnose adrenal gland problems, such as hypoaldosteronism and Conn’s syndrome
+- adrenal gland problems, such as hypoaldosteronism and Conn’s syndrome

-- to verify a low or high blood potassium test result
+- verify a high or low blood potassium test result

-- to monitor possible side effects of medications or drug treatments
+- monitor possible side effects of medications or drug treatments

 - acute tubular necrosis